-Day 1-2 Tokyo
+Day 1-2 Tokyo Meals: D

-Fly to Tokyo, the capital of Japan.
+FFly overnight to Tokyo, the capital of Japan.
 On arrival, you will be met by an English-speaking representative, and transfer approximately 90 minutes to your hotel.

 You will be transferred by shared coach with other passengers who are not part of a Wendy Wu Tour.
 If you are on a shared bus transfer, you may have to walk for a few minutes to get to your hotel.